acend/quarkus-techlab/content/en/docs/08.0/82_kafka.md

 ### {{% param sectionnumber %}}.2: Local Development

 For local development we do have the choice to either run our Kafka services via Quarkus Devservices or with docker-compose.
-If you want to use the Quarkus Devservices simply remove in the further configurations of the applications the property `kafka.bootstrap.servers=localhost:9092` from your `application.properties`.
-This will setup a [Redpanda](https://vectorized.io/redpanda) container for your environment.
+If you want to use the Quarkus Devservices simply remove the line `kafka.bootstrap.servers=localhost:9092` in your `applications.properties` file.
+This will set up a [Redpanda](https://vectorized.io/redpanda) container for your development environment.

 {{% details title="Without Devservices" %}}
 If you choose to test your local services with a Kafka broker you can use a small docker-compose file `solution/kafka/docker/docker-compose.yml`